 Applications will be forwarded to the program for review after all required materials have been received by the Graduate School.

 Administrator Certification contains basic information and Woodring certification contact information for candidates and alumni of WWU's Residency Principal, Professional Administrator, and Initial Superintendent programs.

 Curriculum: 32 Credits

-The following courses are required for Washington State initial superintendent certification; tuition and fees for the 2014-15 academic year will be $344/credit (subject to change).
+The following courses are required for Washington State initial superintendent certification; tuition and fees currently for the academic year will be $344/credit (subject to change).